WooMinecraft/woominecraft-wp/readme.txt

 Contribute to this plugins development on [Github](https://github.com/WooMinecraft/woominecraft-wp) if you'd like.

-**Version 1.0.5 is only compatible with WooMinecraft Java plugin version 1.0.6-RC1+ and WILL NOT WORK for earlier versions.**

 This plugin works in conjunction with our [WooMinecraft JAVA Plugin](https://github.com/WooMinecraft/WooMinecraft) for Minecraft on GitHub and is intended for Minecraft servers.
 This plugin allows you to add commands to your [WooCommerce](https://wordpress.org/plugins/woocommerce/) products to have them executed on your server, once a user purchases that product.